Maximoolean/Client-Server-Shooter/README.md

 This program is a networked version of a simple arena shooter that I replaced the ai enemies with other players

-I created this program to get a better understanding of networking
+I created this program to get a better understanding of networking as well as working within the 3D aspects of Godot

 [Software Demo Video](https://youtu.be/KErDMicZmQU)